manoj-sharma-wawa/openmicroservices.org/overview/README.md

 The Microservice Guide is an open standard for reusable microservices.

+If you'd like to contribute, please feel free to [reach out](https://microservice.guide/#contact)!

 ## Microservice Definition
 A `microservice.yml` file should be provided which outlines the command structure and operations of the container as seen below in the documentation.